A Biodynamic Farm Is a Living Organism

 Biodynamics Cultivates Biodiversity

-Biodynamic farms and gardens mimic the biodiversity of natural ecosystems, amplifying the health and resilience of the farm organism.
-Annual and perennial vegetables, herbs, flowers, berries, fruits, nuts, grains, pasture, forage, native plants, and pollinator hedgerows can all contribute to plant diversity.
-Diversity in livestock is also beneficial, as each animal species brings a different relationship to the land and unique quality of manure.
-The diversity of plant and animal life can be developed over time, starting with a few primary crops and one or two species of livestock (even as small as earthworms or honeybees), and adding more species as the farm organism matures.
+Biodynamic farms and gardens are inspired by the biodiversity of natural ecosystems and the uniqueness of each landscape.
+Annual and perennial vegetables, herbs, flowers, berries, fruits, nuts, grains, pasture, forage, native plants, and pollinator hedgerows can all contribute to plant diversity, amplifying the health and resilience of the farm organism.
+Diversity in domestic animals is also beneficial, as each animal species brings a different relationship to the land and unique quality of manure.
+The diversity of plant and animal life can be developed over time, starting with a few primary crops and one or two species of animals (even as small as earthworms or honeybees), and adding more species as the farm organism matures.

 Biodynamic Sprays Enhance Soil and Plant Health

-In addition to the compost preparations, several biodynamic preparations are applied as potentized liquid sprays to nurture the health of the farm and garden.
-Horn manure (also known as 500) enhances the life of the soil and the relationship between soil and plants,4 and is made from cow manure buried inside a cow horn during the winter months.
-Horn silica (or 501) increases plant immunity,5 strengthens photosynthesis and enhances ripening, and is prepared from ground quartz crystals buried in a cow horn over the summer months.
-Horsetail tea (or 508) helps prevent fungal diseases.
-Together, the biodynamic spray and compost preparations help plants develop in a healthy and balanced way, access the full spectrum of nutrients they need, and become more resilient to pests, diseases, and extreme climate conditions.6
+In addition to the compost preparations, several biodynamic preparations are applied as potentized liquid sprays to bring healing, vitality, and sensitivity to the farm and garden.7 Horn manure enhances the life of the soil and the relationship between soil and plants,8,9,10 and is made from cow manure buried inside a cow horn during the winter months.
+Horn silica increases plant immunity,11 strengthens photosynthesis, enhances ripening, and is prepared from ground quartz crystals buried in a cow horn over the summer months.
+Horsetail tea helps prevent fungal diseases and balances the watery element in plants and soil.
+Together, the biodynamic spray and compost preparations bring plants into a dynamic relationship with soil, water, air, warmth, and cosmos to help them develop in a healthy and balanced way, access the full spectrum of nutrients they need, and become more resilient to pests, diseases, and extreme climate conditions.12

 Biodynamics Approaches Pests and Diseases Holistically